alininayeh/redux-tutorial/README.md

         }
     }

+## When to use Redux?

+If your application already has a state management system (like React for example), use that one.
+If you notice that it's hard to keep track of all the places where there's a state set, then you probably need some extra help and you can use Redux or any other state management concept or library.

+You can find a lot of useful advices here: https://redux.js.org/faq/general#when-should-i-use-redux

 ## Examples

 I created a few examples that can help you understand better how Redux works.
 I commented all the files so it's easy to understand how they work.
 Just check the source code in this repo to see how Redux can be used.